Crawling Module Requirements

 If your server CPU or RAM is insufficient, you could experience unresponsiveness or crashes preventing update operations from completing.

 When you install the Crawling Module on your server, you must select the disk on which you want to deploy it.
-The required size of this disk depends on the number of items you intend to index, among other things.
-Coveo recommends a disk space of at least 100 GB.
+Coveo recommends starting with a disk space of at least 100 GB.

-However, your actual required disk space might be higher if you index a large number of items.
-As a rule of thumb, consider that 10 million items require about 10 GB of State Store storage.
-This value increases in a linear fashion.
+Your actual required disk space might be higher depending on the number of items to index, as well as their type and size.
+As a rule of thumb, consider that 10 million items require at least 10 GB of State Store storage.

 If your environment restricts outgoing communications, ensure to allow the IP addresses that the Crawling Module uses.